libp2p/docs/content/guides/getting-started/browser-to-browser.md

 ## Introduction

-In this guide, you will learn how to establish direct p2p connections between browsers using [js-libp2p](https://github.com/libp2p/js-libp2p) and WebRTC.
+In this guide, you will learn how to establish direct peer-to-peer (p2p) connections between browsers using [js-libp2p](https://github.com/libp2p/js-libp2p) and WebRTC.

 By the end of the guide, you should be familiar with some of the libp2p protocols and WebRTC concepts and how to use them in conjunction to establish libp2p connections between browsers.